bradallenfisher/dmd-course-materials/topics/narrative.md

 Example: [No Mans's Sky](http://www.no-mans-sky.com/about/)

 ## Content
-A typical novel will contain the following components:
+A story typically contains the following components:

 1. Plot
 2. Characters